as3399/Pizza-Store-Performance-Analysis/README.md

 2. Open `Sql_queries.txt` to review data transformation steps.
 3. Open `PowerBI_Dashboard.pbix` in Power BI Desktop to explore the interactive report.

----

-## 📌 How to Use
-1. Clone this repository.
-2. Open `PIZZA_SALES_SQL_QUERIES.txt` to review data transformation steps.
-4. Open `PowerBI_Dashboard.pbix` in Power BI Desktop to explore the interactive report.